benyalerd/web_ecommerce/README.md

-This Website is is e-commerce websites for the shop that can manage their shop such as manage products, order.
+This Website is an e-commerce website for the shop that can manage their shop such as manage products, orders.
 The video demo is below

 Register Page / Login Page / Merchant and Shop Information Page / Merchant and Shop Edit Information Page
 #